Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Blocks of

 \begin{propn} Suppose $\la,\mu\in\pb\tau$.
 If $\la$ and $\mu$ are incomparable in the dominance order, then $|\ddd\la-\ddd\mu|\gs2$. \end{propn}

 \begin{pf} By \cref{domlohi}, we may assume (interchanging $\la$ and $\mu$ if necessary) that $\hi\la>\hi\mu$ and $\lo\la<\lo\mu$.
 Then we claim that $\ddd\la\gs\ddd\mu+2$.

-There are several cases to check, depending on the relative order of $\hi\la,\hi\mu,\lo\mu,\lo\la,\hi\la-h,\hi\mu-h,\lo\mu-h,\lo\la-h$.
+There are several cases to check, depending on the relative order of the eight integers $\hi\la$, $\hi\mu$, $\lo\mu$, $\lo\la$, $\hi\la-h$, $\hi\mu-h$, $\lo\mu-h$, $\lo\la-h$.
 We show the calculations in three example cases, leaving the reader to check the other cases. \begin{enumerate} \item First suppose $\hi\la<h$.
 Then the leg lengths of $\la$ are (in decreasing order)

 and similarly for $\mu$, giving